gsanroma/deeplf/README.md

 ## Remarks

 The method validates periodically the performance by checking the accuracy on batches of patches extracted from the validation images.
-Although this measure is orientative for the progress of training, it is highly encouraged that validation is performed through actual multi-atlas segmentation experiments on the validation images using some patch-based label fusion method.
+Although this measure is orientative for the progress of training, **it is highly encouraged that validation is performed through actual multi-atlas segmentation experiments on the validation images using some patch-based label fusion method**.

 The script `pblf_py.py` does provide an implementation of patch-based label fusion that allows to use a trained neural network to compute patch embeddings.